I read a lot and almost entirely on a Kindle. I feel about my Kindle the way I feel about computers: it’s a better way.

 A couple of years ago, we gave away hundreds of books.
 They went to our local library, two high schools, the senior center and to any friends who wanted them.
 And there are plenty more where they came from if anyone wants them.

-But I still love books.
-There is nothing like the smell of a new book when you open it.
-The paper and the ink, and the soft crack of the binding as it loosens for the first time.
-The rustle of paper when you turn a page.
-If I had unlimited room, I’d have a library with every book I love filling the shelves.
+Yet I still love old-fashioned paper books.
+There’s nothing like the smell of paper and ink when you open a new book.
+Nothing sounds sweeter than the soft crack of a book’s binding as it loosens for the first time.
+The rustle of paper when you turn pages is music to my ears.

 There’s room in the world for all kinds of things.
-Books will never be obsolete; buy them as long as you have room in your bookcases.
+Paper books will never be obsolete.
+Buy them as long as you have room in your bookcases.

 For everything else, there’s a Kindle.
 Or a Nook or a tablet or whatever device you prefer.